schoero/swissqrbill/doc/how-to-create-a-complete-bill.md

 ### Introduction

-In this how to guide you will learn how you can use SwissQRBill to create a complete PDF file and then attach the QR slip to the bottom of the page.
-We will use some methods from the PDFKit module as well as some methods from SwissQRBill which extends PDFKit functionality with various methods.
+In this munual you will learn how you can use SwissQRBill to create a complete PDF file and then attach the QR slip to the bottom of the page.
+We will use some methods from the PDFKit module as well as some methods from SwissQRBill which extends PDFKit functionality with different methods.

 The methods used from PDFKit are documented on [pdfkit.org](http://pdfkit.org/docs/getting_started.html)<br/>
 The methods used from SwissQRBill are documented in the [API documentation](https://github.com/Rogerrrrrrrs/SwissQRBill/tree/master/doc/api.md).